Tabnine’s Personalization in Depth

 The RAG indexing applies vector embeddings for each chunk of code in the scope (local or global).

-For chat, the RAG index computation requires a lot of resources, and as such, requires a GPU, which means it cannot be done locally without stressing the end user’s machine.
+For Chat, the RAG index computation requires a lot of resources.
+As such, it requires a GPU, which means it cannot be done locally without stressing the end user’s machine.
 Tabnine performs just this computation on the Tabnine server GPU (SaaS or the customer's private installation).

-To be clear, your code stays private.
-The chunks of code are sent encrypted, and Tabnibne does not retain your data or share it with third parties.
-The sole purpose of sending the chunks of code is to compute the vector representation for the index, and the code is deleted immediately after the computation is done.
+Your code remains private.
+Chunks of code are sent in an encrypted format, and Tabnine does not share your data with any third parties.
+The sole purpose of sending these code chunks is to compute the vector representation for indexing.

 Integrations for connection to your organization's codebase